DC Tower 3, Vienna (AT)

 Area: 24,000 m²

 Capacity 832 student apartments, fitness and event area, roof top terrace

 The reinforced concrete skeleton with flat slabs is braced over the core in the longitudinal direction or over walls in the transverse direction.
 The window alcoves are prefabricated as modules and assembled on site.
-Concrete slats structure the façade in the basement floors, from the ground floor onwards the tower is clad in aluminium.
+Aluminium slats structure the façade in the basement floors, from the ground floor onwards the tower is clad in aluminium sheets.

 The plinth contains attractive event and fitness areas as well as spacious recreation and learning zones.
-A partially covered roof terrace sheltered from the wind and a green atrium in the base zone promote social interaction.
+A café with a large terrace enriches the public space, as do attractive consumer-free areas.
+A partially covered roof terrace sheltered from the wind and a green atrium with adjoining function rooms in the base zone promote social interaction among the residents.